joycezemitchell/bequant/README.md

 - USD
 - EUR

-I have set it up on my DigitalOcean dev environment  server so you run some test.
+I have set it up on my DigitalOcean dev environment  server so you can run some test.

 Grab all BTC and LINK with USD and EUR currencies
 ```sh